 I wonder if the reason why Slipknot has 9 members is because of Dante Alighieri’s Inferno.
 I ask because, strategically, you would only need one drummer and another person hitting the keg or maybe a scenario where the drummer is using the double pedal while hitting the cymbals in a way which calls for an additional pair of hands.
 Also, the sampler and turntablist could easily be one guy (as Limp Bizkit proved).
 Anyway, back to the first part of Dante’s Divine Comedy, there are nine circles of Hell.
 Although it may be unintentional, each member of Slipknot represents each circle.

-Sid Wilson represents limbo because Joey (way before he was fired) mentioned that he has the mentality of a three-year-old.
+Sid Wilson represents limbo because Joey Jordison (way before he was fired) mentioned that Sid has the mentality of a three-year-old.
 Several members of the band claim that he is the craziest member.
-As part of his stage performance, he has jumped from balconies.
+He silenced Howard Stern by defecating in his studio during a live radio interview.
+As part of his stage performance, Sid has jumped from balconies.
 He made a habit of setting himself on fire until fire marshals threatened to have him arrested for attempted suicide.
 Sid is pretty good at scratching records while they are on fire.
-However, because of the fire marshals, practicing of this is prohibited.
-He is very sarcastic.
-He silenced Howard Stern by defecating in his studio during a live radio interview.
+However, because of the fire marshals, his pyromaniac obsession is prohibited.

-Joey Jordison represents lust because he’s the one who succeeds in attracting the most female fans.
+Joey represents lust because he’s the one who succeeded in attracting the most female fans.
 Lexa Vonn, a groupie with whom Joey had a fling for a few nights, had regaled the story of their affair in a 2008 book about groupies titled Let’s Spend the Night Together.

 Mick Thomson represents gluttony because of what he mentioned about his domestic lifestyle, when he was interviewed on Voliminal: Inside the Nine (2006).
 When asked how the break from tour was, Mick replied: “Fattening.
 I enjoy sleeping, eating and relaxing; and that takes its toll.”